 All students are required to complete at least 16 courses (minimum 64 credits) for the Ph.D. degree, with at least half of their total coursework at HGSE.
 Students who have graduated with an Ed.M. or C.A.S. within three years of enrolling as Ph.D. students may receive doctoral credit for up to four courses (16 credits) completed during their Ed.M. or C.A.S. course of study.
-(See Changes and Exceptions to Catalogue Requirements for the maximum number of independent study and field experience courses allowed in each year.)
 Transfer credit from other institutions is not accepted.